 My artwork typically evokes an atmosphere or feeling, which may be both quiet and contemplative, but invigorating.
 A limited palette of subtle, often subdued, colours contributes to this effect, while the often strong surface texture lends the works a contrasting materiality and inner life.

 I paint on canvas, wood panels or paper using either acrylics, oil pastels, inks, sand, ash, bitumen, various papers and tapes or oil colour mixed with a cold wax medium.
 The process starts energetically.
 I rapidly put down layers of colours, work wet-in-wet using large brushes or a brayer or spatula.
 I work on multiple canvases simultaneously, both to insure energy and flow and to avoid any piece becoming stiff or overworked.
 The process moves from what is free, vigorous and intuitive to something more deliberate and slow.
 A given painting may take anything from a day to forever, until such time as I feel satisfied with it.
-I often paint over a work, adding more history and mystery, add an energetic expressive mark or sand down parts to recover parts and to invite chance into the process.
+I often paint over a work, adding more history and mystery, add an energetic expressive mark or sand down parts to recover what was below and to invite chance into the process.

 My inspiration comes from what I find beautiful, both in nature and the urban landscape.
 I believe that such beauty has its own healing and soothing power.
 It nourishes our psyche, offers us quiet and and depth in our otherwise noisy and over-stimulated world.
 As such, the natural elements—especially the sea and sky—are a major focus of my work, and movement and patterns in the natural world fascinate me as well.
 I fall in love with the colours of autumn every year, and often return to something I call, the mystery of geometry.

 I find painting both meditative and invigorating, qualities that are reflected in the works themselves.